gerd-moellmann/emacs-with-cl-packages/README.md

 This is an experimental build of the [emacs-mac](https://bitbucket.org/mituharu/emacs-mac) (aka Carbon[^1] Emacs, Emacs-mac) port of emacs, updated for Emacs v30.1.

 > [!WARNING]
 > This is an experimental build of `emacs-mac`; there will certainly be bugs.
-Looking for feedback and testing from experienced users.
-If you are familiar with running new builds of Emacs under a debugger, perfect.
+We are looking for feedback and testing from experienced users.
+If you are familiar with or willing to learn about running new builds of Emacs under a debugger, perfect.
 If you are a Mac developer familiar with ObjC or Mac Window frameworks, even better!
+Other users should stick to the official NS build for now.

+## Status

+Working well:

+- MacOS 15 on ARM64 (M2)

+Compiling but crashing:

+- MacOS 12 on X86_64 (Intel)

+Please open an issue for other systems.

 ## Install